Okhrim Sudomora’s Children's Book and Anti-Soviet postcards

 Figure 1

-That small children’s book, Fun Work, a Folk Song, 13x19 cm (Figure 1), was published by the Ukrainian Publishing House in Krakow and Lvov in 1944.
-Illustrations for the book were created by a famous Ukrainian children’s book and magazine illustrator, Okhrim (Efrem) Ivanovich Sudomora.
-The pictures illustrate lines from a children’s song: “Two bears, two bears, threshed the peas/ Two roosters, two roosters took it to the mill/ And the sparrow, a fine fellow, played the fiddle/ The female sparrow, a pretty bird, swept the cottage/ But the crows, good wives, went dancing/ In flies the hook, the cane strikes and urges them on”.
+The book, titled Fun Work: A Folk Song, measures 13x19 cm (Figure 1) and was published by the Ukrainian Publishing House in Kraków and Lviv in 1944.
+The illustrations were created by Okhrim (Efrem) Ivanovich Sudomora, a well-known Ukrainian children’s book and magazine illustrator.
+The images bring to life the lyrics of a children’s song: “Two bears, two bears, threshed the peas; two roosters, two roosters took it to the mill; and the sparrow, a fine fellow, played the fiddle; the female sparrow, a pretty bird, swept the cottage; but the crows, good wives, went dancing; in flies the hook, the cane strikes and urges them on.”

 Figure 10